SocialBook User Guide

 Displaying eligible schemes: scheme

-Displays the schemes that specified people from SocialBook are eligible for.
+Displays the schemes that a person in SocialBook is eligible for.

-• The indexes refer to the index numbers shown in the displayed person list.
+• The index refer to the index numbers shown in the last viewed person list.

 Examples:

-• scheme 1 shows scheme that the 1st person in SocialBook is eligible for.
+• scheme 1 shows schemes that the 1st person in SocialBook is eligible for.

 Adding a scheme to a person: addscheme

-Adds a scheme to the specified person in the address book.
+Adds a scheme to the specified person in SocialBook.

 Format: addscheme PERSON_INDEX i/SCHEME_INDEX